Erzbir/Student-System/README.md

 /*
  * This version is implemented as an array and a DoubleLinkList.
 There is less user data, so it is directly stored in an array.
- * The student data uses a DoubleLinkList, does not check the uniqueness of the student number and uses the simplest bubble sort (no time),
+ * The student data uses a DoubleLinkList and uses the simplest bubble sort.
  * The DoubleLinkList is not circular, the next of the last node points to the NULL and does not point to the first node,
  * except that it is the same as the DoubleCircularLinkList.